dchrostowski/mfeddie2/README.md

 npm install phantom

+Disclaimer: mfeddie is a little buggy and the javascript could probably be written better. mfeddie leaks memory and kills itself when it utilizes x % of the system memory.
+This will drop all mfeddie browsers and in-process requests.

 mf_server.js - Listens for web traffic with instructions included in either the request headers or query params.
 This is where MFEddie browser instances are spawned, delegated, and killed (usually).